 any lcore: that is not the master lcore is a slave lcore.

-Lcores are not shating CPU units.
+Lcores are not sharing CPU units.
 Nevertheless, if the host processor supports hyperthreading, a core may include several lcores or threads.

 lcores are used to run DPDK application packet processing threads.
 Several packet processing models are proposed by DPDK.
 The simplest one is the Run-To-Completion model.